NHERI-SimCenter/R2DExamples/E4OpenSeesPyFEM/README.rst

    .. figure:: figures/r2dt-0004-ANA.png
       :width: 600px
+   :alt: Screenshot of an interface with a vertical menu on the left side, showing various abbreviated options such as VIZ, GI, HAZ, ASD, HTA, MOD, with the option ANA highlighted in a different color.
+The main area of the interface has a header titled "Building Analysis Engine" with the additional text "OpenSeesPy" indicating the use of the OpenSeesPy library or module in the context of the interface, which might be related to structural analysis or engineering.
+The rest of the main area is blank.
       :align: center

 #. **DL** The damage and loss panel is now used to configure the **Pelicun3** backend.
 The **HAZUS MH EQ Story** damage and loss method is selected and configured as shown in the following figure:

    .. figure:: figures/r2dt-0004-DL.png
       :width: 600px
+   :alt: Screenshot of a user interface titled "Building Damage & Loss Application" with an open tab named "Pelican Damage and Loss Prediction Methodology".
+The interface includes options for selecting a damage and loss method, with "HAZUS MH EQ Story" selected, toggling event time on or off, setting the number of realizations, and options to output detailed results, log file, coupled EDP, or include ground failure.
+Some options like "Log file" and "Coupled EDP" are checked, whereas others are not.
+On the left side, there is a vertical navigation menu with selected options such as VIZ, GI, HAZ, among others, with the current selection on DL.
+The overall color scheme is a combination of light blue, grey, and white.
       :align: center

 #. **UQ** In the UQ panel **Dakota** uncertainty quantification engine is employed to carry out Latin Hypercube Sampling (LHS) with **5** samples and an arbitrary seed for reproducibility.

    .. figure:: figures/r2dt-0004-UQ.png
       :width: 600px
+   :alt: Screenshot of a software interface titled 'UQ Application' with 'Dakota' indicated in a text box.
+The interface includes options for 'Method', 'Number of Samples', and 'Seed', with 'LHS' selected as a method, '5' as the number of samples, and '986' as the seed.
+There's also a checkbox labeled 'Keep Samples', which is checked.
+On the left side, there's a vertical menu with abbreviations like 'VIZ', 'GI', 'HAZ', and others, with 'UQ' highlighted in blue, suggesting it's the selected category.
+The overall color scheme is shades of gray, except for the highlighted 'UQ' button and the top bar with the title.
       :align: center

 #. **RV**